kelsa-gm/item-icon-updater/README.md

 ## Known Bugs
 1. If you import a character from D&D Beyond using the VTTA module, then disable the Item Icon Updater module prior to refreshing the page, the icons for the imported character will be missing.
 To avoid this issue, refresh the page prior to disabling the Item Icon Updater module.
 1. If a player creates an item on their character sheet that matches the name for a game Item or a Compendium that they do not have permissions to access, their item icon will still be updated.
+1. Class items (Barbarian, Bard, etc.) are currently skipped due to a bug updating these items.

 ## Acknowledgements
 Thanks to [VanceCole](https://github.com/VanceCole) for the helpful suggestions.